3ntrsquad/SSTools-Mod-Analyzer/README.md

 # SSTools Mod Analyzer
 credtis to toyonh and habibi mod analyzer

+still on beta / discord unseentracking just add me to like tell me any glitch or a bug in it or can give me info on hack clients

 A PowerShell security scanner for Minecraft mods folders.
 Verifies every jar against Modrinth, then performs deep static analysis on anything unverified to detect cheat clients, auto-clickers, DLL injection, JVM agents, and external cheat tooling.